SenseTecnic/wotkit-docs/source/api_sensor_data.rst

 	* - Name
 	  - Value Description
 	* - start
-	  - specifies the absolute start time of a range of data selected in milliseconds.
+	  - Specifies the absolute start time of a range of data selected in milliseconds.
 When start is not specified, it is set to the current time.
 It may only be used in combination with another range parameter: end, after, afterE, before, and beforeE.
 	* - startE
-	  - specifies the id of the specific data item to start with.
+	  - Specifies the id of the specific data item to start with.
 This is needed to disambiguate data items in a sensor stream with the same timestamp.
 This parameter may only be used with beforeE and afterE currently.
 	* - end
-	  - Specify the absolute end time in milliseconds of a range of data after a specified start time.
+	  - Specifies the absolute end time in milliseconds of a range of data after a specified start time.
 The end parameter MUST be greater than the start time (start).
 	* - after
-	  - specifies a relative time after the start time, e.g. after=300000 would be 5 minutes after the start time.
+	  - Specifies a relative time after the start time, e.g. after=300000 would be 5 minutes after the start time.
 A start time (start) MUST also be specified since there will be no data after the current time.
 	* - afterE
-	  - specifies the number of elements after the start element or time.
+	  - Specifies the number of elements after the start element or time.
 The start time (start) or start item (startE) MUST also be provided.)
 	* - before
-	  - specifies a relative time before the start time.
+	  - Specifies a relative time before the start time.
 E.g. data from the last hour would be before=3600000.
 (If not provided, start time defaults to current time.)
 	* - beforeE
-	  - specifies number of data items before the start time.
+	  - Specifies number of data items before the start time.
 E.g. to get the last 1000 items, use beforeE=1000 (If not provided, start time defaults to current time.)
 	* - reverse
 	  - **true**: order the data from newest to oldest; **false** (default):order from oldest to newest